Types of Services

-Off Site Shredding — Off site shredding services might be used for larger amounts of shredding (over 300 pounds) with the convenience of not having to leave your home or office.
-You will receive quotes of estimates of the costs for this service in your area.
-A truck will pick up your paper and shred it later, and like with mobile shredding you’re provided a formal certificate of destruction once it is completed.
+Off site shredding services might be used for larger amounts of shredding (over 300 pounds) with the convenience of not having to leave your home or office.
+A truck will come to your location to pick up your materials and transport them to an off-site facility to be shredded later, and like with mobile shredding you’re provided a formal certificate of destruction once it is completed.

 Please take note: All of the prices listed vary based on your location, who you choose for your project, and some of the factors listed below.
 Be sure to contact us or fill out our form to get an accurate price for your project.